SRileyCoyote/FFLIB_Working_Examples/force-app/main/default/objects/README.md

 - **Event Board Game** is a concat table for **Board Game** and **Event**
 - **Board Game Rating** is a list of reviews of **Board Games** by **Event Attendees**
 - **Board Game Checkout Log** is a log of when a **Board Game** is checked out by an **Event Attendee** at an **Event**

+## Custom Metadata Types

+We will use Custom Metadata Types to control certain aspects of the DOMAIN and SERVICE Layer

+- **Domain Config**: This Custom MDT allows us to toggle the following settings on the SObject's Trigger:
+     - Bypass Error Handling
+     - Bypass Triggers
+     - Prevent Recursion
+- **Services Config**: This Custom MDT has a MetaData Relaionship to the **Domain Config** Record and allows us to toggle the following settings for a Method on the Service Class:
+     - Enable/Disable Service Method.